 I noticed that Missy’s stools were getting a little loose, so I began adjusting her diet to her weakened immune system.

 In addition to that, I’m treating her with an oral chemotherapy drug called Palladia.

 Oral Chemotherapy Drug Palladia

-For now, Missy will be taking Palladia on a Monday/Wednesday/Friday basis.
-She just had her first 65 mg dose this past Friday and hasn’t shown any side effects yet.
-Possible side effects are said to be nausea, vomiting, diarrhea, lethargy, lack of appetite, and tarry stool.
+Missy is taking Palladia on a Monday/Wednesday/Friday basis.
+So far, she hasn’t shown any side effects yet.
+Possible side effects are nausea, vomiting, diarrhea, lethargy, lack of appetite, and tarry stool.